-16/12/1847 – Perthshire Advertiser – Tile and brick work to be let and sale of machinery.
-The Work at Pitfour, Carse of Gowrie with the brick, tile and pipe making machinery and steam engine for working same.
+16/12/1847 – Perthshire Advertiser – Tile and Brick Work to be let and sale of machinery.
+The Work at Pitfour, Carse of Gowrie with the brick, tile and pipe making machinery and a steam engine for working same.
 The work is within a short distance of the Glencarse Station of the Dundee and Perth Railway.
 Apply to Mr James Wilson, Land Steward, Pitfour who will receive offers till 7th January 1848 or if preferred the whole machinery will be sold.
-Pitfour 14/12/1847
+Pitfour 14/12/1847.

 28/12/1865 – Perthshire Advertiser – To brick and tile makers – Contractors wanted for making a quantity of bricks and tiles on the estate of Pitfour in the Carse of Gowrie.
 Apply to Messrs MacKenzie and Dickson, Solicitors.
 21/12/1865